 What is Global Alumni Relations?

 Many institutions struggle to engage international alumni, let alone know how to make contact.
-To aid our industry, last year I submitted this definition:
+To aid our industry, I submitted this definition in 2016:

 Global Alumni Relations is the outreach to and engagement of internationally affiliated alumni, students, faculty, staff, families, community, and key industry/governmental partners in the support and advancement of institutional priorities at home and abroad.
 Each stakeholder shares an ability to influence their involvement, each other’s and/or the involvement of the institution in countries abroad.
 (Gretchen Dobson, EdD, 2016)